WJTK

-WJTK (96.5 FM, "The Jet") is a commercial radio station licensed to Columbia City, Florida, and serving the Lake City area.
-It airs a talk radio format and is owned by Fred Dockins, through licensee Dockins Broadcast Group, LLC.
-The station carries conservative talk shows from the Salem Radio Network and airs hourly newscasts from Townhall.

-WJTK is a Class A station with an effective radiated power (ERP) of 5,000 watts.
-The transmitter is on SW Journey Court, near County Road 242A, southwest of Lake City.
+WJTK (96.5 FM, "The Jet") was a commercial radio station licensed to Columbia City, Florida, United States, and serving the Lake City area.
+It aired a conservative talk format and was owned by Fred Dockins, through licensee Dockins Broadcast Group, LLC.
+WJTK's transmitter was sited on SW Journey Court, near County Road 242A, southwest of Lake City.
+The station operated from 2006 to 2026.